This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - When airbrushing, you can use lacquers as well as water- and solvent-based paints.
 Of course there is a wide range of paints available from the relevant manufacturers, which are specially developed and produced for airbrushing.
-In addition, there are also airbrush colours suitable for special purposes, for example in the form of edible food colours, special textile colours and airbrush make-up.
+In addition, there are also airbrush colors suitable for special purposes, for example in the form of edible food colors, special textile colors and airbrush make-up.

 Possible applications for the airbrush technique